Shuttle

 The forward bulkhead closes off the aft fuselage from the midfuselage.
 The upper portion of the bulkhead attaches to the vertical tail.
 The internal thrust structure supports the three Space Shuttle main engines, low pressure turbopumps and propellant lines.

-To see the crew lists of the missions, go to the mission listing
+To see the crew lists of the missions, go to the mission listing.

 Nation: USA

-Type / Application: Manned Spacecraft
+Type / Application: Crewed Spacecraft

 Operator: NASA